jessamynsmith/Alexa/Echo-Call-Lost-Phone/README.md

 0. Adjust the Resources configured if need be.

+## <a name="ManageLogs"> Manage Logs</a>
+On the console.aws.amazon.com web page:

+0. Click the <strong>Monitoring</strong> tab.
+1. Click View logs in CloudWatch.
+This opens a new browser tab.

+  Log Groups > should say <strong>aws/Lambda/Phone</strong> which was automatically created when the service was created.

+2. Click the checkbox to the right of <strong>Log Streams</strong>.
+3. Click <strong>Delete Log Stream</strong>.

 ## <a name="UseIt"> Use It</a>
-4. Say <a href="#ExamplePhrases"> Example Phrases</a> to tell Alexa to call the phone.
+0. Say <a href="#ExamplePhrases"> Example Phrases</a> to tell Alexa to call the phone.

+  If Alexa responds "I didn't hear a person to call", give up ???

-5. Wait for your phone to ring.
+0. Wait for your phone to ring.